 The following procedures also may be used to diagnose dementia:

 - Cognitive and neuropsychological tests.
-These tests measure memory, problem solving, attention, counting, language skills, and other abilities related to mental functioning.
+These tests are used to assess memory, problem solving, language skills, math skills, and other abilities related to mental functioning.

 - Laboratory tests.
-Blood and urine tests can help rule out possible causes of symptoms.
+Testing a person's blood and other fluids , as well as checking levels of various chemicals, hormones, and vitamins, can help find or rule out possible causes of symptoms.

 - Brain scans.
 These tests can identify strokes, tumors, and other problems that can cause dementia.
 Scans also identify changes in the brain's structure and function.
 The most common scans are: